Yasuhiro Nakasone: Early parliamentary career

-Premiership
+Premiership (1982–1987)

 In 1982, Nakasone became prime minister.
 Along with Minister of Foreign Affairs Shintaro Abe, Nakasone improved Japanese relations with the USSR and the People's Republic of China.
 Nakasone was best known for his close relationship with U.S. President Ronald Reagan, popularly called the "Ron-Yasu" friendship.
 Nakasone sought a more equal relationship with the United States, and said: "President Reagan is the pitcher and I'm the catcher.
 When the pitcher gives the signs, I'll co-operate unsparingly, but if he doesn't sometimes follow the catcher's signs, the game can't be won".
 Nakasone said Japan would be "America's unsinkable aircraft carrier" in the Pacific and that Japan would "keep complete control of the four straits that go through to Japanese islands, to prevent the passage of Soviet submarines".
 He was attacked by political opponents as a reactionary and a "dangerous militarist".
 Nakasone responded by saying: "A nation must shed any sense of ignominy and move forward seeking glory".
 However his attempt to amend Article 9 failed.

 In 1984, Nakasone visited China on the twelfth anniversary of Japan's diplomatic recognition of the People's Republic, for which the Chinese government arranged tours of China for 3,000 Japanese youths.
-On the trip, Nakasone's son was privately accompanied by the daughter of Hu Yaobang, the-then General Secretary of the Communist Party of China.
+On the trip, Nakasone's son was privately accompanied by the daughter of Hu Yaobang, the-then General Secretary of the Chinese Communist Party.
 After the event, Hu was criticised by other members of the Chinese Communist Party for the extravagance and warmth of the event.
 Nakasone also visited President Corazon Aquino in a series of talks between the Philippines and Japan during a special state visit from 1986 to 1987, to provide good economic and trade relations.

 In economic affairs, Nakasone's most notable policy was his privatisation initiative, which led to the breakup of Japan National Railways into the modern Japan Railways Group (JR).
 This led to 80,000 redundancies, unheard of in Japan until that point.
 He also privatized Nippon Telegraph and Telephone Public Corporation and Japan Tobacco and Salt Public Corporation to create Nippon Telegraph and Telephone Corporation (NTT) and Japan Tobacco Inc. (JT).
 The privatization of the three public corporations reduced the number of employees and significantly improved ordinary income per employee, productivity, and sales.
 According to a report by Japan Institute for Labour Policy and Training, 20 years after the privatization of NTT and JT and 16 years after the privatization of JR, the number of employees was reduced to 35% for JT, 65% for NTT and 70% for JR. In addition, NTT, JT and JR increased their ordinary income by 8 times, 5.5 times and 3 times, respectively.
 The productivity of NTT, JT and JR increased 3 times, 2.5 times and 1.5 times, respectively.
 Sales at NTT and JR increased 2.2 times and 1.2 times, respectively.
 Nakasone wrote of his economic reforms: